 Evelyn Del Rey is Moving Away promotes discussions on cherishing and creating memories, building resilience amidst change, adapting to new environments and circumstances, moving and transitioning to a new home.

 When the storm worsens, a family find themselves fleeing for safety.
 Upon their return, they discover their home is in ruins.
 Despite the destruction, the family chooses hope over despair and decides to rebuild their home.

 This wordless picture book explores resilience during a devastating natural disaster.
 It promotes discussion on survival, family strength, and the enduring human spirit in the face of adversity.

 Florette by Anna Walker

-Mae loves gardening at her home in the countryside.
-When her family moves to an apartment in the concrete jungle of Paris, Mae feels lonely and longs for her garden.
-Through her adaptability, patience and perseverance, she creates her own green oasis in the city.
+Mae adores gardening at her home in the countryside.
+When her family moves to an apartment in Paris, she feels lonely and yearns for her lush garden back home.
+Determined to bring some of the countryside to her new home, Mae demonstrates resilience, adaptability, and patience by creating her own green oasis amidst the city's concrete landscape.